AV receiver buying guide: Which is right for me?

 As an amplifier, they produce quite a bit of heat, meaning you can’t tuck a receiver up against a wall or other suffice.
 Part of ensuring your new unit fits is measuring the space and adding some breathing room for ventilation in your calculation.

-Not to mention, leaving enough space for all of your home cinema cables!
+Not to mention, leaving enough space for the several types of AV cables you’ll need.
 You might not be rewiring that often.
 However, it’s worth spending time to neaten wires in the first place when you do have to change a cable or add a new device.
 Also, leaving space behind the unit makes swapping cables easier.

 What equipment will be connected to the AV Receiver?